IsabelleLebTay/IsabelleLebTay.github.io/README.md

 I also use JAGS, as its strong tradition in ecology makes it useful for collaboration:
 [multi-species spatial occupancy](https://github.com/IsabelleLebTay/Retention-Community/blob/main/1_Script/community/occupancy_limited_percept.Rmd)

-## GIS: where can old growth forest birds go?
+## GIS example: where can old growth forest birds go?
 In Alberta, the boreal forest is logged in patches, and has been for over a century.
 Old growth specialists, like the Black-throated Green Warbler, are listed in this provice and need large tracts of relatively undisturbed old forests, and will avoid forest edges.
 How does that edge avoidance shape habitat use in dynamic forest conditions?

 For example, from over 20,000 breeding bird monitoring sites in boreal Alberta, around *500* are potential candidates for [interior forest specialists](https://github.com/IsabelleLebTay/Forest-interior-community/blob/main/1.%20Scripts/Python/explore%20locations.ipynb)